dotnet/dotNext/docs/features/cluster/raft.md

 * Cluster nodes are in Docker/LXC/Windows containers running on the same physical host

 ## Example
 There is Raft playground represented by RaftNode application.
 You can find this app [here](https://github.com/sakno/dotNext/tree/develop/src/examples/RaftNode).
-This playground allows to test Raft consensus protocol in real world using one of the supported transports: `http`, `tcp`, `udp`.
+This playground allows to test Raft consensus protocol in real world using one of the supported transports: `http`, `tcp`, `tcp+ssl`, `udp`.

 Each instance of launched application represents cluster node.
 All nodes can be started using the following script:
 ```bash